 6. Avoid walking alone at night and stick to well-lit areas.
 I also don’t have more than 2 drinks at night when I am traveling solo.

 7. Be aware of pickpockets and scams.
 Don’t show off your cash or be too trusting of strangers.
-The busier the area, such as train stations, are the areas to pay closer attention to your wallet.
+The busier the areas, such as train stations, are the areas to pay closer attention to your wallet.

 8. Make sure to always keep your phone charged and connected in case of an emergency.
 Pack a portable charger just in case you can’t find a place to charge it.
 I like this one since it attaches to your phone with no extra cords!